madaster/madaster.github.io/gb/en/get-started/enrich-objects-with-material-and-product-databases.md

 Looking for information on creating your own materials and products?
 Click <a href="../get-started/create-your-own-databases-with-custom-materials-and-products" target="_blank">here</a>.

-<a class="next-button" href="../get-started/object-insights-and-performance">Next step: Object Insights and Performance</a>
+<a class="next-button" href="../get-started/create-your-own-databases-with-custom-materials-and-products">Next step: Create your own databases</a>